Price Management Software

 Price Management

 The system maintains a master database of prices across all products, customer segments, regions, and channels.
-When prices need updating, changes happen in one place and propagate automatically to connected systems like CRM, CPQ, or e-commerce platforms.
+When prices need updating, changes happen in one place and propagate automatically to connected systems like CRM, CPQ, or billing platforms.

 Most platforms include version control to track pricing history and approval workflows to ensure price changes go through proper review before implementation.